The SavourLife Dog Food Review: Tested & Evaluated 2023

 In spite of the FDA warning, this research is still on its early stages.
-As of 2020, the cardiovascular symptoms might have less to do with peas and legumes, and instead be linked to the overall composition of the food.
+The cardiovascular symptoms might have less to do with peas and legumes, and instead be linked to the overall composition of the food.

 PRO TIP: "Several veterinary cardiologists across the country are in the process of evaluating the issue and have yet to draw a direct causal association among grain free diets, taurine deficiency, and DCM.
 There is enough suspicion for the FDA to issue a warning however, and that is significant." – DVM.
 MS. Patricia White

 Taurine is an essential amino acid found in meat, so dogs consuming small amounts of animal protein might be deficient.
 Grain-free foods sometimes use as little or even less meat than traditional foods, which might lead to taurine deficiency.
 Lack of this essential amino acid can lead to chronic heart disease .